 Samina Qureshi is the registered and licensed dietitian, nutritionist (RDN, LD) and owner of Wholesome Start.
 She has experience with providing hundreds of clients with one-on-one coaching in chronic disease prevention and management, intuitive eating, sustainable weight management, navigating food allergies and intolerances, gastrointestinal disorders, chronic fatigue, inflammation, and more.
 Samina received her B.S. in Nutritional Sciences/Dietetics from the University of Texas at Austin where she also completed her dietetic internship to become an RDN.
 Samina is also a board certified integrative and functional nutrition practitioner (IFNCP).
 Samina combines the science and art of integrative and functional medicine and believes that wellness is not a one-size-fits-all approach.
 She practices nutrition counseling with a Health At Every Size (HAES) approach which focuses on empowering you with the tools you need to adopt healthy habits for the sake of health and well-being instead of weight.
-Samina's holistic approach to wellness encompasses evidence-based nutrition therapy, mind-body practice, intuitive eating, mindful physical activity, sleep hygiene, stress management, and other lifestyle interventions to help you feel your best.
+Samina's holistic approach to wellness encompasses evidence-based nutrition therapy, mind-body practice, intuitive eating, joyful movement, sleep hygiene, stress management, and other lifestyle interventions to help you feel your best.
 Through her nutrition counseling sessions, Samina’s clients learn how to ditch diets for good, reclaim their health and live a happy and wholesome life.
 In her free time, Samina enjoys experimenting with new recipes, exploring the best restaurants in town, practicing yoga, traveling and spending time with her family and friends.

 Samina stays up to date on nutrition trends and research by with being an active member of the following professional organizations:

 Why Registered Dietitians (RDs) are the food and nutrition experts